 Being multi-chip packaged and mostly developed for fine pixel, COB LEDs have the advantage of concentrating a higher amount of light in a small space.
-This has the benefit of decreasing light loss and increasing the viewing angle.
-The greater viewing angle is the result of removing the usual packaging parts around the LED during the embedding process, and allows the fine LEDs to be closer together while still being protected by the substrate.
+This decreases light loss and increases the viewing angle.
+The greater viewing angle is the result of removing the usual packaging parts around the LED during the embedding process, and allows the fine LEDs to be closer together.

 Matrix Visual’s Experience with Chip on Board LED: